Mount Hope Cemetery/Chinese Immigrant Memorial

 Held annually (usually in September) to conduct elections, honor our Sojourner Awardees and present the CHSNE/Waterman Scholarships.
-Previous speakers have included Jennifer 8 Lee, New York Time reporter and author of The Fortune Cookie Chronicles Dinner Menu Reserve seats and pay online
+Previous speakers have included Jennifer 8 Lee, New York Time reporter and author of The Fortune Cookie Chronicles Sample Menu (subject to change)

 Established in 1995 in memory of our early Chinese sojourners to recognize individuals and organizations for their contribution to the recording, preservation, and education about the Chinese American community in New England.